Interface Query

 • setTimeout

-Query setTimeout(Integer timeout)
+@Nonnull Query setTimeout(@Nullable Integer timeout)

 Set the query timeout, in milliseconds.
 This is a hint, and is an alternative to setting the hint jakarta.persistence.query.timeout.